Skip to content

 Infoveave Query Functions

-Infoveave’s Query functions provide business and custom calendar date functions for SQL queries, accepting parameters for Date, Level, and Lag.
-The Date can be @Start-Date, @End-Date, or @Current-Date in “YYYY-MM-DD” format.
-Level specifies date granularity (Years, Quarters, Months, Weeks, Days), and Lag is an integer for adjusting the date.
+Infoveave provides a set of Query functions that include business and custom calendar date functions for SQL queries.
+These functions accept parameters for Date, Level, and Lag.
+The Date can be @Start-Date, @End-Date, or @Current-Date, and must follow the format “YYYY-MM-DD”.
+The Level specifies the date granularity, which includes Years, Quarters, Months, Weeks, and Days.
+The Lag is an integer used to adjust the date.

-Infoveave offers a set of business and holiday or custom calendar date functions, to be embedded while writing SQL queries for reports or widgets.
-Infoveave SQL functions accepts three parameters; Date, Level and Lag.
+Infoveave offers a collection of business, holiday, and custom calendar date functions.
+You can embed these functions while writing SQL queries for reports or widgets.
+The Infoveave SQL functions accept three parameters: Date, Level, and Lag.

-• Level Level decide the date granularity as Years, Quarters, Months, Weeks and Days.
-All the levels are case insensitive.
+• Level You specify the date granularity using Years, Quarters, Months, Weeks, or Days.
+These values are not case-sensitive.

 Business Dates

-Infoveave supports the functions to include a @business start date and @business end date.
+Infoveave supports functions for including a @business start date and a @business end date.

-@Business Start Date Returns the business start date which is not in the holidays list, based on the date, level and lag passed to the function.
+@Business Start Date returns the business start date that is not in the holidays list.
+This is based on the Date, Level, and Lag that you pass to the function.

 • Syntax @BusinessStart(Date, Level, Lag)